sagemath/sagewiki_to_gh-2022-10-10/days96.md

 If you are using the binaries for Mac OS X, the computer might complain with `could not fetch URL ...`.
 In that situation, you can try the two following solutions

- 1. You do have Xcode installed in which case you can recompile the Python shipped with Sage with SSL support with
+ 1. You do have Xcode installed with the command line tools.
+In this case you can recompile the Python shipped with Sage with SSL support with
  {{{
  $ sage -i openssl
  $ sage -f python2